- Complaining involves voicing legitimate dissatisfaction, while whining is about something trivial.

 Complaining and whining can be distinguished by the nature of the dissatisfaction and by our motivation for expressing it.
 Complaining involves voicing fair and legitimate dissatisfactions with the goal of attaining a resolution or remedy.
 When we voice legitimate dissatisfactions but do so without the goal of attaining a resolution we are merely venting.
 And when the dissatisfactions we voice are trivial or inconsequential and not worthy of special attention, we are whining.

-In the first part of the study, toddlers were exposed to an adult who displayed emotional distress to different situations.
+In the first part of the study, toddlers were exposed to an adult who displayed emotional distress in different situations.
 Some of the situations involved legitimate harm (such as one adult dropping the lid of a toy box on another’s hand) and some involved the adult overreacting to a minor inconvenience (such as having their shirt sleeve snag on the toy box lid).
-The adult responded to all incidents by pouting, frowning and whimpering.
+The adult responded to all incidents by pouting, frowning, and whimpering.

-In the second part of the study the child was given two helium balloons and the adult was given one.
-The adult then ‘accidently’ let go of their helium balloon and again displayed signs of distress.
+In the second part of the study, the child was given two helium balloons and the adult was given one.
+The adult then "accidentally" let go of their helium balloon and again displayed signs of distress.
 The children were much quicker to offer the adult one of their own balloons if they had previously witnessed them being distressed for justifiable reasons (having their hand caught in the toy box) than they were had they witnessed them being distressed for unjustifiable ones (having their shirt sleeve snagged in the toy box).